open-edge-insights/eii-azure-bridge/README.md

 ### EII ETCD Pre-Load

-The configuration for EII is given to the EII Azure Bridge via the `eii_config` key in the module's digital twin.
-As specified in the EII Azure Bridge configuration section, this must be a serialized string.
-For the scripts included with the EII Azure Bridge for generating your deployment manifest the ETCD pre-load configuration is stored at `config/eii_config.json`.
+The configuration for EII is given to the Azure Bridge via the `eii_config` key in the module's digital twin.
+As specified in the Azure Bridge configuration section, this must be a serialized string.
+For the scripts included with the Azure Bridge for generating your deployment manifest the ETCD pre-load configuration is stored at `config/eii_config.json`.
 See the EII documentation for more information on populating this file with your desired EII configuration.
 The helper scripts will automatically serialize this JSON file and add it to your